dantas-arthur/PSP-video-converter/README.md

 #### Viewing the video on your PSP

 4. Plug your PSP or SD card into your device;
-5. In the root of your card, copy the converted video file and the thumbnail (if you chose to use one) to the VIDEO folder;
+5. On the root of your card, create or open the `VIDEO` folder and copy the converted video file and the thumbnail (if you chose to use one) into it.
 6. Safely remove your PSP or SD card from your device.

 The thumbnail file and the converted video (which will have the same name as the original file with "_psp" added at the end) will be saved in the same folder.
 The thumbnail file in .THM format **must** have the exact same name as the video file for the thumbnail to be displayed on the PSP.